 I don’t know about yours, but since my kids were about 1 year old, they were obsessed with Easter eggs.
 They would have Easter egg hunts all year round in the house and use them for a variety of imaginary purposes.

-There are a multitude of activities that you can do with Easter eggs and this is one simple alphabet learning activity that I love.
+There is a multitude of activities that you can do with Easter eggs and this is one simple alphabet-learning activity that I love.

 Using Easter eggs to play a letter match game will help your child learn their uppercase and lowercase letters while having fun with their favorite toy.

 Research has shown that learning letters and playing with letters often leads to an interest in their sounds, and reading!

 Related Post: 12 Fun Activities to Teach Letter Recognition

 This Easter Egg Letter Match Activity is seriously the easiest low-prep, no-mess Easter egg activity for preschoolers!